momjs/mom/README.md

 - [x] scoped parts
 - [x] parts without constructor functions
 - [x] basic config options
+- [ ] merge part settings with settings provided from initialization

 To do for 1.3
 -------------